We help schools like yours around the world

 Tello

-The Tello has a white top and sits in the Consumer division of DJI products.
-It is only available (in Australia) via the large electronics resellers such as JB HiFi and Harvey Norman.
+The Tello has a white top and sits in the Consumer Division of DJI products.
+It is only available (in Australia) via large electronics resellers such as JB HiFi and Harvey Norman.
 It can still be flown with the Tello EDU app, and coded with DroneBlocks.
 It also has a boxed Tello Boost Combo option, which comes with two additional batteries (so three in total in the box), and a 3 port charging hub.

 Tello - $169